SidonTheTroll/Erstes-Jahr/Biology/3-plant-kingdom.md

 - Economic importance
   - Helps in formation of forests

-- Crustose lichen grow on rocks
+- Crustose lichen grows on rocks

 Humus: dead and decaying matter that helps in plant formation.